-Feeling slightly blue over reports of extreme weather patterns and rising temperatures?
-The World Economic Forum reported early this year that weather change tops their list for global risks in 2018.
+Are you feeling slightly blue over reports of extreme weather patterns and rising temperatures?
+The World Economic Forum reported early this year that weather change tops their list for global risks this year.
 So it’s natural to experience some alarm over the state of the world’s climate.

 But along with these alarming reports come remarkable inventions, findings, and movements.
-Humans in all fields are rising to the challenge to do their part in the fight against climate change.
+Humans in all fields are rising to the challenge of doing their part in the fight against climate change.

 Here are some out of the box ways individuals and businesses are doing their part to be eco-conscious citizens.

-Vegetarianism to save lives, dollars, and curb CO2 emissions
+2. Vegetarianism to save lives, dollars and curb CO2 emissions

 Surprise! #MeatlessMondays has more substance than its use as a trending Instagram hashtag.